 like oil into his bones.

-19 Let it be to him as the clothing with which he covers himself,
+19 Let it be to him like the clothing with which he covers himself,

 for the belt that is always around him.

-20 This is the reward of my adversaries from God,
+20 This is the reward of my adversaries from the Lord,

 21 But deal with me, O God, the Lord, for your name’s sake,

 because your loving kindness is good, deliver me,